amrilazhar/learnTwitter/README.md

-# learnTwitter
+# Simple Twitter API
-This is simple API to get user tweets
+This is a simple API to get user tweets from twitter (using twitter-v2 library)

+# Installation